tweag/python-monorepo-example/content/blog/2022-04-11-existential-optics.md

 ## Lenses 101

-A `Lens` is effectively the immutable version of a `getter`/`setter` pair you will often find in object-oriented programming, and especially in ORMs.
+A `Lens` is effectively the immutable version of a `getter`/`setter` pair you will often find in object-oriented programming, and especially in Object-Relational mappers (ORMs).
 It allows _focusing_ on a component of a container data type.

 For example, consider an `Address` record that contains a `street` field.